ominusliticus/Bayesian-BjorkenRTA/README.md

 | VAH            | 2 |
 | Modified VAH   | 3 |
 | Exact RTA Soln | 4 |
-The `hydro_type` field is automatically modified by the `HydroCodeAPI` in accordance with which hydro name you give it.
+The `hydro_type` field is automatically modified by `HydroCodeAPI`, in accordance with which hydro name you give it.

 ### Example Workflow
-An example parameter estimation workflow would look something like this
+Assuming that you have already run the `make` command in the top directory of this project, an example parameter estimation workflow would look something like this
 ```python
 from numpy import array, pi, linspace
 import HydroCodeAPI as HCA